0art-vandelay0/capstone/README.md

         Body: None, To: None, From: None

 -   6:15p: SMS works now!
 Test sms was sent to my phone with Coava code when prompted.
+-   6:30p: Update mongodb with remaining bathroom data
+-   7p: Updated all Lat & Lng of locations to shortened doubles